-What a visit to the castle looks like
+What a visit to the castle is like

-Not only the castle’s history can be explored.
-The building houses several (temporary) exhibitions on varying cultural subjects and art as well.
-It also has a connection to wine, which goes for pretty much the entire Lavaux region on the northern shores of eastern Lake Geneva.
-The winemaker in charge grows grapes at the castle’s own 12.500 m2 vineyard, and both red and white wines are produced.
+The building houses several (temporary) culture and art exhibitions.
+It also has a connection to wine, just as the entire Lavaux region on the northern shores of eastern Lake Geneva.
+The winemaker in charge grows grapes at the castle’s own 12.500 m2 vineyard.
+Both red and white wines are produced.

-If you want to take a break, you can do so at the nice picnic spot next to the castle, or grab a bite in the adjacent restaurant Taverne de Chillon.
-Toilets and luggage lockers are available.
-After your visit, you may want to shop for some souvenirs or bring along a bottle of wine from one of the shops.
+If you want to take a break, you can do so at the picnic spot next to the castle.
+You can have a bite in Café Byron.
+A snackbar is open in good weather.
+After your visit, you can shop for souvenirs.

 How to prepare

 No special preparations are needed for a visit to the castle.
-As most of your exploration will be indoor, clear weather isn’t required.
-There’s a lot to explore, so a visit will easily take half a day or even, if you take your time and plan some breaks, a whole day.
-A quicker exploration can be done within 1,5 to 2 hours.
+You'll be mostly indoors.
+There’s a lot to explore, so a visit will easily take half a day or even a whole day.
+A quicker tour can be done within 1,5 to 2 hours.